bioinfo-pf-curie/raw-qc/docs/installation.md

 ```
 If you do not have root right, create symbolic link in a local bin present in your `PATH`.

+Some dependencies need to be installed.
+We propose to use Anaconda with the Bioconda channel.

 You need to add `conda-forge` and `bioconda` channels:
 ```
 conda config --add channels conda-forge conda config --add channels bioconda
 ```

-Some dependencies need to be installed.
-We propose to use Anaconda with the Bioconda channel:
+And then you can create your environment:
 ```
 conda create --name raw-qc python=3.6 atropos fastqc multiqc numpy click pexpect source activate raw-qc